nhsconnect/prm-practice-migration-staging/_steps/migration-key-phases/10-training.md

 group: migration-key-phases
 ---

-Training can happen throughout the end to end migration process.
-Ideally, the foundation training should happen as close to Go Live as possible.
+Training can happen throughout the end-to-end migration process.
+Ideally, training on the new solution should happen as close to Go-Live as possible.

 <!-- [UPLIFT] removed italics -->